 Buying a 2009 Honda Ridgeline, and saving $7000 off of MSRP.

 Go to a variety of dealers to explore and test drive the vehicles under consideration.
 And to see if that is the sales person and dealer you want to make a deal with.
 The Wholesale Price Report gives you the bottom line to start your negotiations from.

 Buying a 2008 Honda Accord Cpe, and saving $2500 off of MSRP.

 The Wholesale Price Report helped us figure out what price range we should be paying and the first dealer we dealt with was pretty much at 3% mark up.
-But then we decided to shop a around and got better deals as we went along and finally settle on one.
+But then we decided to shop around and got better deals as we went along and finally settled on one.